PARAS-RAJPUT/VoxGuard/README.md

-- The synthetic voice detector, like all anti-spoofing models, generalizes better to attack types present in its training data (ASVspoof) than to newer/unseen TTS systems — a known open problem in anti-spoofing research, not unique to this implementation.
+- The synthetic voice detector, like all anti-spoofing models, generalizes better to attack types present in its training data (ASVspoof) than to newer/unseen TTS systems — known open problem in anti-spoofing research, not unique to this implementation.
 - The watchlist in this demo uses synthetic/self-enrolled data, not a real law-enforcement or telecom database.
 In production this would integrate